QUT-Digital-Observatory/youte/README.md

 youte config set-default <name-of-existing-key>
 ```

 Note that what is passed to this command is the _name_ of the API key, not the API key itself.
 It follows that the API key has to be first added to the config file using `youte config add-key`.
-If you pass a name to `set-default` that has not been added to the config file, an error will be raised.
+If you use a name that has not been added to the config file, an error will be raised.

 #### See the list of all keys